ISSN: 1308-5727 | E-ISSN: 1308-5735

 Sirmen Kızılcan Çetin1, Zehra Aycan2, Elif Özsu1, Zeynep Şıklar1, Ayşegül Ceran1, Seda Erişen Karaca1, Gizem Şenyazar1, Merih Berberoğlu1

-INTRODUCTION: Abnormal uterine bleeding (AUB) is adolescent girls' most common gynecologic complaint.
-This study aimed to determine the diagnostic and management differences between those with/without heavy menstrual bleeding.
+INTRODUCTION: Abnormal uterine bleeding (AUB) is the most common gynecologic complaint in adolescent girls.
+The aim of this study was to identify the diagnostic and management differences between those with/without heavy menstrual bleeding.

 Keywords: Abnormal uterine bleeding, adolescents, anovulatory bleeding, heavy menstrual bleeding